- Future Students

 A completed athletic training major application.

-Completed a minimum of 15 semester hours and enrolled in at least 15 semester hours during the time of application.
-Total hours must reflect at least 7 hours from Science and Math combined.
+Completed a minimum of 30 semester hours and enrolled in at least 12 semester hours during the time of application.
+Total hours must reflect at least 7 hours from Science and Math.

 Submission of a completed physical examination, a current tetanus immunization (within 10 years), and verification of Hepatitis B vaccination.
-A liability insurance fee of $22 will be deducted automatically in the Business Office with your student fees at Fall or Spring registration.
+A liability insurance fee of $22 will be deducted automatically in the Business Office to your student fees at Fall or Spring registration.
+This must be completed before students can participate in clinical experience.

 Compliance with the program's technical standards.